How did Africompassion came to existence?

 Buoyed by the vision and protection of the Lord, Jerald and his team, one day set out with a backpack and four loaves of bread, water and an umbrella with their Bibles and Jesus cards, and began knocking on the doors of the villagers.

 Part of the villagers understood that Africompassion team were interested in them spiritually, but also in every aspect of their lives.
 At the initial contact, Jerald and his team wanted to ascertain their history: family, work, and faith background.
-The team wanted to bless the villagers lives in every possible way, and so came with their hands full of good things for them each week like clothes, candies, pens and some food for the hungry old women.
+The team wanted to bless the villagers lives in every possible way, and so came with their hands full of good things for them each week like clothes, candies, pens and some food for the hungry old ladies.

 The then Africompassion team, frequently kept doing that but with people very skeptical, afraid and unwilling to let them in physically or symbolically.
 Many even said, “They don’t know why the team should be let in to their houses… we don’t let people in…” or, “I’m a much-closed person.”
 We, of course, knew why they were letting us in, and thanked God for it!
-The weekly visits to the elderly and the orphans were the very foundation of this organization.
+The weekly visits to the elderly and the orphans were the very foundational of Africompassion organization.

-The team truly sought to be ministers of reconciliation to them and attempted to reach them from wherever they were, and led them to be reconciled to God, whether it was a first-time faith, a renewal of a seed of faith that had been dormant since they were a child, or nurturing them in growth and surrender to God alone.
+The team truly sought to be ministers of reconciliation to them and attempted to reach them from wherever they were, and led them to be reconciled to God, whether it was a first-time faith, a renewal of a seed of faith that had been dormant since they were a child, or nurturing them in growth and surrender to God.

 In the first three months, the team began having Bible Studies with individuals in their homes.
-For most people, this was the first time they had read the Word of salvation or prayed.
+For most people, this was the first time they had read the Word of God or prayed.
 Believe this, there was no more moving event than being with people who were at the end of their lives, and learning to talk to God and trust Him for the first time.

 After about eight months into the Friday visits, the team got approval for the first prayer and fasting meeting, which would be in a Home of one of the village elders who was open to all residents